 Liron Ashkenazi's website

 > Clear branding throughout & an organized structure Created by Studio & More, this website acts as a landing page for this year’s OFFF design conference in Tel Aviv.
 Not only are the essence and purpose of the website clear at first glance, but so is the branding, with a strong unified visual language in every detail.
 The designers behind this site have clearly considered the users, enabling them to reach the required pages quickly and easily; the two most important CTAs appear right in the center of the top fold and the fixed menu header means that you can either browse the site leisurely, or navigate through the pages in a more direct way.
-The ‘chat’ option is an extra plus for users, who can speedily receive responses to any questions they may have.
+The ‘chat’ option improves the user experience, allowing them to speedily receive responses to any questions they may have.
 The subtle animation and hover effect on the ‘buy tickets’ button makes it stand out, grabbing visitors’ attention.
 A classic site structure is just right for this kind of event website.
 It starts out with a teaser at the top, goes on to present the speakers and ends with a big footer full of all the relevant info.
 As you move down the homepage, you discover that each strip has been designed in a different way, making the scrolling experience especially engaging.
 Your eyes are kept stimulated as you scroll, with an aesthetic combination of text, stills and videos layered in various ways, and certain elements that break the grid, shaking up the alignment.
 An extra sense of movement and energy is achieved by including animated headers on each page.